 A free view-only version of this article as published in Nature Energy can be found here.

-The authors will also host a webinar highlighting key findings from this work on December 3, 2020, at 1:00 pm EST. Register for the webinar here.
+A webinar highlighting key findings from this work recorded on December 3, 2020, can be viewed here.

 This work builds on LBL research on demographic trends in solar PV adoption.
 See other resources available at the LBL Solar Demographic Trends and Analysis webpage.